 How We Can Help

-Regardless of your financial status you are entitled to free and independent legal advice from a solicitor of your choice.
+Regardless of your financial status, you are entitled to free and independent legal advice from a solicitor of your choice.
 If you are at a police station being questioned.
 The earlier you take advice, the better it is for your case.
-Stop immediately and call us on 03330 096 275.
+Stop immediately and call our Fraud Solicitors on 03330 096 275.

 Why Choose Ashmans Solicitors?

 Our experienced and professional law firm has built a reputation as one of the leading Fraud Defence firms in the country.
 We will use all of our experience to help you.
 Our team includes talented solicitors, barristers and case-workers who will work tirelessly to cover every angle.
 Consequently, we can achieve the best outcome we can for you.
 We can get a solicitor to you wherever you are in England and Wales.
 (Scotland and Northern Ireland have a different legal system).
 24 hours a day, 365 days a year, so contact us now.
 Don’t take your chances with a solicitor with no specialist Fraud Defence experience.
 It may be the most costly mistake you ever make.
 Call us now, we can help.

 - We have specialist Fraud Defence solicitors available 24 hours a day, 7 days a week.
 So no matter when you need us, we can be there to give you the expert advice you need.

 - Once you have instructed us we will select an experienced barrister, who is based nearby.
 Then arrange a conference with them so you can be clear about your prospects